moble/PostNewtonian.jl/docs/src/code_structure.md

    expansions — the most important examples being the flux [`𝓕`](@ref), binding energy [`𝓔`](@ref), and the waveform mode weights [`h!`](@ref) themselves.

-5. **Evaluation**
+5. **Dynamics**

-   This is where the ODE integration actually occurs, to evolve the orbital dynamics of the system, and the computation of the waveform mode weights in terms of those dynamics.
+   This is where the ODE integration actually occurs, to evolve the orbital dynamics of the system.

+6. **Evaluation**

+   Finally, we construct the waveforms themselves.
+This level contains the main interface that will usually be used from Julia code, and should be restricted to fairly high-level functions like `PNWaveform(M₁, M₂, ...)`, while still handling the full range of options that will be present in "Dynamics", for example.

-6. **Compatibility layers**
+7. **Compatibility layers**

    This is an optional level of abstraction that allows us to wrap the evaluation layer in functions that are designed to look and act more like other packages' functions.
 As of this writing, the only such layer is for [`GWFrames`](https://github.com/moble/GWFrames) compatibility, but similar wrappers could certainly be added.

 ## Adding new PN terms or expressions